Are LOIs required?

 - Description of the implementation problem (e.g., use of the evidence, gaps in informed decision making) that motivate the proposed project

-- Further, describe the evidence that was summarized and presented within this SDM approach in your PCORI research study and how it relates to the body of evidence related to this health decision.
+- Further, describe the evidence that was summarized and presented within this SDM approach in the PCORI research study and how it relates to the body of evidence related to this health decision.
 If the evidence will be updated for the proposed project, describe and explain the revised presentation of evidence.

 - Description of the evaluation plan that assess the effectiveness of the proposed implementation approach as well as the continued effectiveness of the SDM strategy on relevant decisional, clinical, and utilization outcomes.
 The evaluation plan should include an appropriate balance of measurable process, proximal, and distal outcomes.
+Additionally, all evaluation plans must include the CollaboRATE measure for SDM.

 - Description of how patients and other relevant stakeholder groups are involved in the planning and implementation of this effort